lgalke/aae-recommender/README.md

 The current implementation, however, makes use of the `year` property for splitting the data into train and test sets.
 Also, title-enhanced recommendation models rely on the `title` property to be present.

-The format of the ACM and DBLP datasets is described in their [AMiner](https://www.aminer.org/citation) documentation.
+The format of the ACM and DBLP datasets is described [here](https://www.aminer.org/citation).

 ## Concrete datasets